RushiRuns/KanbanFlow/README.md

   Phase 1: Foundational Refactoring (Styles & Utilities)

    1. Finalize CSS Modularization:
-       * I will complete the process of breaking down App.css and index.css.
+       * I will complete the process of breaking down https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip and https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip
        * Component-specific styles (for dialogs, buttons, kanban board, etc.) will be moved into individual files within Frontend/src/styles/components/.
-       * Core styles (like variables and base resets) will be placed in Frontend/src/styles/base.css.
+       * Core styles (like variables and base resets) will be placed in https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip
-       * The main index.css will be updated to import these new, smaller modules, acting as a central point for all style imports.
+       * The main https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip will be updated to import these new, smaller modules, acting as a central point for all style imports.

    2. Centralize Utilities:
-       * The file Frontend/src/lib/utils.js will be moved to Frontend/src/utils/utils.js.
+       * The file https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip will be moved to https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip
-       * I will then perform a project-wide search to find all instances where utils.js is imported and update the import paths to point to the new location.
+       * I will then perform a project-wide search to find all instances where https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip is imported and update the import paths to point to the new location.

   Phase 2: Component & UI Reorganization